Dental Assistant Certificate Program

 DA 120

 Students will learn direct restorations using amalgam/composites and indirect restorations using gold noble metals alloys and ceramic castings.
 They will understand the procedures of an oral surgery, which results in extractions, and the possible complications resulting from surgery, including the need to replace with the use of dentures, partials or dental implants.
-Prerequisite: Mod 1
+Prerequisite: Module 1

 Lecture18hr.